-The Board of Trustees reviewed and considered the FUSE report, which provided a statistical analysis comparing the Fund's investment performance, expenses and fees to those of comparable funds for various periods ended June 30, 2023 and management's discussion of the same, including the effect of current market conditions on the Fund's morerecent performance.
+The Board of Trustees reviewed and considered the FUSE report, which provided a statistical analysis comparing the Fund's investment performance, expenses and fees to those of comparable funds for various periods ended June 30, 2022 and management's discussion of the same, including the effect of current market conditions on the Fund's morerecent performance.
 The Board of Trustees also received a review of the data contained in the FUSE report from representatives of FUSE.
 The Board of Trustees noted that while it found the data provided by FUSE, the independent thirdparty data provider, generally useful, it recognized its limitations, including in particular that the data may vary depending on the end date selected and the results of the performance comparisons may vary depending on the selection of the peer group.
 The Board of Trustees also took into account management's discussion of the category in which the Fund was placed for comparative purposes, including any differences between the Fund's investment strategy and the strategy of the funds in the Fund's respective category, as well as compared to the peer group selected by FUSE.
 The Board of Trustees also took into account its discussions with management over the course of the year regarding factors that contributed to the performance of the Fund, including presentations with the Fund's portfolio managers.

-Among other data relating specifically to the Fund's performance, the Board of Trustees considered that that the Fund had underperformed its benchmark index, the MSCI ACWI Index, as well as the peer group median, for the one-, three-, five- and ten-year periods ended June 30, 2023.
+Among other data relating specifically to the Fund's performance, the Board of Trustees considered that that the Fund had outperformed the S&P SmallCap 600 Growth Index, as well as the peer group median, for the one-year period ended June 30, 2022, but underperformed the index and peer group median for the three-, five- and ten-year periods ended June 30, 2022.
 The Board of Trustees also took into account the mandate of the Fund as compared to the other funds in its peer group.
 The Board also took into account management's discussion of the Fund's performance, including a discussion of actions taken that could potentially address the Fund's relative underperformance.
-The Board took into account that, effective September 14, 2022, the Fund had changed its name and principal investment strategy, as well as its benchmark index.
-The Board took into account that prior to that date the Fund was managed pursuant to a different strategy and noted the Fund's performance since that change, including as compared to its new benchmark.
+The Board took into account that, effective September 14, 2022, the Fund had changed its name and principal investment strategy, as well as its benchmark index, from the Standard & Poor's Small Cap 600 Growth Index to the MSCI ACWI Index, in order for the index to be more reflective of the Fund's investment strategy.